 Philippines

-With a GDP of $383 billion USD (2020), the Philippines is primarily considered a newly industrialized country, which has an economy in transition from one based on agriculture to one based more on services and manufacturing.
+With a real GDP of $992 billion USD (2022), the Philippines is primarily considered a newly industrialized country, which has an economy in transition from one based on agriculture to one based more on services and manufacturing.

-As of 2015, maternal mortality was estimated at 114 deaths per 100,000 live births and the infant mortality rate was 21.4 deaths per 1,000 live births.
-The country reports a low adult HIV prevalence rate, with and estimated 68,000 people living with HIV as of 2018 and fewer than 1,000 deaths.
+As of 2020, maternal mortality was estimated at 78 deaths per 100,000 live births and the infant mortality rate was 18.3 deaths per 1,000 live births in 2021.
+The country reports a low adult HIV prevalence rate of 0.3, with and estimated 160,000 people living with HIV as of 2022 and fewer than 2,000 deaths.
 The risk of food and water-borne infectious diseases is high, particularly for bacterial diarrhea, hepatitis A, and typhoid fever, while major vector-borne diseases include malaria and dengue fever.
 The water contact disease leptospirosis is also a concern.

 Recent reports from the UN and WHO estimated that close to one in three people in the Philippines will die before the age of 70 from a noncommunicable disease such as cardiovascular diseases, stroke, diabetes, cancers, or chronic respiratory diseases.

-In 2020, AIHA began assisting the CDC at the global and country level in the Philippines under the CDC1950 grant, as described below.
+In 2024, AIHA began providing technical assistance and support to Philippines General Hospital through the Dr. Joseph R. Masci Legacy Project described below.
+In 2020, AIHA began assisting the CDC at the global and country level in the Philippines under the CDC1950 grant, also described below.
 AIHA previously supported USAID’s HRH2030 program in the Philippines as a member of a broad-based consortium led by Chemonics International.

 Projects